fogg-lab/gene-platform/README.md

 ## Installation

+**In-progress**: Windows/Mac installation instructions and prebuilt Docker container will be added soon...

 Prerequisite: Install [Docker](https://docs.docker.com/get-docker/) or [Singularity](https://docs.sylabs.io/guides/3.0/user-guide/installation.html) container platform.
 If you are using Docker on Linux and you get "permission denied" trying to build or run the container, see the following documentation: https://docs.docker.com/engine/install/linux-postinstall/.

 Instructions to set up and start the web app: